karstenv/dynamic_layers_qgis/postgis/README.md

 3. Create the db view (run db_view_nearest_weatherstation.sql )

-**IMPORTANT to make step 3 work before running the SQL do replace the string xyzapikey (on line 9 and line 27 in db_view_nearest_weatherstation.sql the two api calls to openweathermap) with your own key string**
-- to create one visit https://openweathermap.org/api
+**IMPORTANT to make step 3 work before running the SQL do replace the string xyzapikey (on line 9 and line 27 in db_view_nearest_weatherstation.sql the two api calls to openweathermap) with your own key string** - to create one visit [Weather API](https://openweathermap.org/api)

 4. Add the table and view to your QGIS project